mrdk/mind/doc/words.rst

 .. word:: here		( -- addr )

    Put the current value of the dictionary pointer onto the stack.

+   .. source:: [Forth83]_

 .. word:: (') 		( -- cfa )